thejsway/thejsway/manuscript/chapter15.md

 ### Creating the element

-You'd create an element using the `createElement()` method (surprising, isn't it?).
+You'd create an element using the `createElement()` method (surprising, isn’t it?).
 This method is used on the document object and takes the tag of the new element as a parameter.
 This method also returns the element created as an object (here stored in a variable called `pythonElement`).

 ```js
 const pythonElement = document.createElement("li"); // Create an li element